xwiki-contrib/packaging-snap/README.md

  xwiki.client -uroot -p
 ```

-This should start the mysql server .
+This should start the mysql server.
 Then follow the steps mentioned in **Setting up the xwiki-base-snap mysql database** section and your mysql would be ready .
 now you can launch xwiki: http://localhost:8080/xwiki/bin/view/Main/

 ### Files and directories
 The first time you run mysql.startup, it will generate the following in $HOME/snap/xwiki/common (if run as root, /var/snap/xwiki/common is used instead):